 Many people worry needlessly (and sometimes

 counterproductively) about weeds in restoration areas.
-Relax.
-Welcome them.
+Instead, welcome them.

 Don’t believe the people who say, “Oh, yes, carrot is a problem.
 I’ve seen it